eclectic-bytech/webcourses-ngx-v4/README.md

 We've now a proper [wiki with documentation](https://github.com/eclectic-bytech/webcourses-ngx-v4/wiki), and some content that was originally here has now been moved there.

-## Bytech officially welcomes Collier to the WNGX team and contributors circle

-Super thanks to Collier (mrshychip), and his continued interest in and contributions to the Open Webcourses platform.

 ## Installation

 Get the repo onto your machine using your prefered method, e.g. fork, clone, download, retype...